Who can apply?

 • An undergraduate degree, generally 2:2 or above, or equivalent

-• A GSCE grade 4/C or above in English or Maths, or equivalent
+• A GSCE grade 4/C or above in English and Maths, or equivalent

 For more information please visit: Initial teacher training (ITT): criteria and supporting advice – GOV.UK